deepaklearner/sample_cypher/master_query_1.md

     tracemalloc.stop()
 """

-can you please create a sample project for me with good naming conventions which is easier to scale and also easier to maintain? also i want the different teams to access this api using unix

-Certainly!
-Below is an example of how to structure a scalable and maintainable FastAPI project with good naming conventions.
-I’ll guide you through a modular structure, explain how to organize the code for easy scaling, and provide examples of how different teams can interact with the API through Unix-based commands.
+create a scalable and maintainable FastAPI project with good naming conventions with examples of how different teams can interact with the API through Unix-based commands to interact with neo4j iam data.

+Note: i want the different teams to access this api via unix.
+This is not only for supervisor hierachy, it can contain 20+ rest api end points.
+Create atleast 5 endpoints with some parameters.
+Also have a the feature for versioning.

+Also, it should have pagination feature if required.